 Prosecutors may try to use legal loopholes to sneakily or casually introduce otherwise inadmissible evidence.
 But if the court finds this inadmissible evidence deprived the defendant of his/her rights to a fair trial, the defendant could be entitled to a new trial.

 Prosecutors have to be very careful that everything they say has a basis in the evidence.
 In general, they may not express personal opinions that are baseless.
 They may only express personal opinions that are drawn from admissible evidence.4

-Example: Jerry is on trial for murder in Nevada.
+Example: Jerry is on trial for murder.
 Jerry’s defense is that his brother was his alibi.
 The prosecutor then says that Jerry’s brother is a pathological liar.
 However, there is no evidence to support that claim.
 Therefore, the prosecutor’s claim is prosecutorial misconduct.

 In the above example, Jerry’s attorney should object when the prosecutor makes the baseless claim about the alibi.
 The judge could then “sustain” the objection and instruct the jury to disregard what the prosecutor said.